Endroe/researchmethods2023/README.md

 media marketing

 # Connect to korora
-ogin to Karora by using the following command, where s1234567 is of course your own student number:
+Login to Karora by using the following command, where s1234567 is of course your own student number:

 ssh s1234567@karora.let.rug.nl